singleron-RD/CeleScope/docs/STAR.md

 # STAR

-## Align
+## Features
-- Call STAR to compare R2 reads with the reference genome.
+- Align.
+Call STAR to compare R2 reads with the reference genome.

 ## Input
 - R2 clean reads from step cutadapt.